SAP/iot-rapid-connect/GTT-V2-ShipmentIotLogs-Service/README.md

 # GTT-V2-ShipmentIotLogs-Service

-This application exposes the event endpoint to pass IOT event payload and also serves as a log application to trace the message processing through to BN4L.
+This application exposes the event endpoint to pass IoT event payload and also serves as a log application to trace the message processing through to BN4L.
-The application is based on TODO. (provide technology)
+The application is based on the Express Node.js web application framework using Typescript.
+It is deployed on an SAP BTP Cloud Foundry environment and uses PostgreSQL as a database.

 ![](../Assets/BN4L_IOT_Logs_Ser.png)